otsaloma/catapult/doc/plugins.md

   and list those under your plugin's class attribute `preferences_items`.

-* Define a class attribute under your plugin's class called `conf_defaults` and list the configuration options there.
+* List your configuration options under your plugin's class attribute `conf_defaults`.
 Based on that a `PluginConfigurationStore` object will be made available under your plugin class as `conf` and likewise for each preferences item instance.
 Plugin configuration files are written automatically to `~/.config/catapult/plugins/<name>.conf`.

 See the plugins shipped with Catapult for examples of the above.

 ## Guidelines

-In your plugin, you get access to the `catapult` module and everything under it.
+In your plugin, you import the `catapult` module and get access to everything under it.
 This does not mean that you should access anything or everything from there as some parts will not have a stable API and will change without notice.
 There is no strict definition of a plugin-exposed API, but as a rough guideline, below is a list of what you can probably safely use.

 ```python
 catapult.Plugin